Nintendroid1/Cryptography/README.md

 # frequency.py
 Counts the appearance of each letter of a ciphertext in relation to the standard english alphabet.
 Also calculates the Index of Coincidence for the ciphertext.

+# hill.py
+Encrypts and Decrypts strings using a hill cipher.
+Decryption still under construction.